nyg/smtp-pranks/README.md

 $ ./run-container.sh # starts up the container for the Docker image
 ```

-The MockMock server is listens to port 2525 of the localhost and the Web interface can be access at [localhost:8282](http://localhost:8282).
+The MockMock server listens to port 2525 on localhost and the Web interface can be access at [localhost:8282](http://localhost:8282).

 ## Architecture